Revision Date: 26 September 2014

 Under provisions of the Texas Public Information Act (Texas Government Code, Chapter 552), the President may delegate authority as the custodian of records to the PIO.
 The Vice President for Business Affairs and Controller has been appointed PIO at UT Arlington in accordance with the procedures outlined in UTS139, Texas Public Information Act.

-Written requests for documents under the Texas Public Information Act should be directed to the PIO immediately, pursuant to the provisions of Open Records Requests (Procedure 13-1).
+Written requests for records and information under the Texas Public Information Act should be directed to the PIO immediately.

 Forms and Tools/Online Processes